Ihuarraquax/udup/README.md

 ## General Information
 - Generate nice living documentation from code

+## How it should work?
+To use this tool you will need to first, run analyzer on your solution (can be manually, or automate it) and ship result file with as embedded resource.

 ## Road map

 - [x] Display events and event handlers in a diagram